Your Delicious Low Sodium Diet Plan Menu: Flavorful & Healthy

 Fresh low-sodium meal spread with vegetables, grains, and herbs representing a healthy low-sodium diet plan

 Too much sodium is one of the most common and modifiable dietary risk factors for raised blood pressure.
-As a nutrition professional, I work with clients to reduce sodium intake without sacrificing flavour — and it is very achievable once you know where the salt is hiding.
+From an informational perspective, I work with clients to reduce sodium intake without sacrificing flavour — and it is very achievable once you know where the salt is hiding.
 This guide gives you a practical 7-day low-sodium menu and the tools to make it sustainable.
 Additionally, exploring a intermittent fasting diet plan is a great way to accelerate your results.

 Why Sodium Matters